top of page

 You Have a Mental Disorder and Your Actions are Proof

 I had always observed this vaguely, but only recently did I start giving it more attention and thought.
 That curiosity led me to some truly fascinating insights about how the human mind works.
-It started with small things.
-A friend who passionately advocates for sustainability but casually throws plastic bottles in the trash.
+It started with small things like a friend who passionately advocates for sustainability but casually throws plastic bottles in the trash.
 Someone, including myself who talks about how important health is, but skips sleep and lives on junk food.
-Another who says they hate drama and dramatic
+Another who says they hate drama and dram

 mentallurgical

-You'd think working from home would protect you from office drama.
-No awkward hallway moments, no forced coffee machine small talk — just you, your laptop, and the occasional breaks.
-But toxic leadership?
-Oh, it finds you.
-Even in your pajamas.
+You would think working from home would protect you from office drama.
+No awkward hallway moments, no forced coffee machine small talk but just you, your laptop, and the occasional breaks.
+But toxic leadership finds you even in your pajamas.
 Let me take you through few instances where simply being honest and asking logical questions landed me on the receiving end of cold shoulders, critical emails, and a whole lot of gaslighting.
-The "Promotion" That Was Actually a Demotio
+The "Promotion" That Was Actually a Demotion..

 mentallurgical